After a jittery start, the September ATOL renewal process is now firmly underway.

 However in reality you may need to fulfil other licensing conditions, such as updated deed of undertakings and supplying fresh bonds, to renew on time.
 So why not take steps to put these in place when you submit the application itself?
 A stitch in time….

-To avoid the inevitable bottleneck the CAA awards a fee reduction if you fully submit your renewal application at least 8 weeks before the expiry.
+To avoid the inevitable bottleneck the CAA awards a fee reduction if you fully submit your renewal application at least 8 weeks before the expiry and this milestone is rapid approaching.
 So the sooner you implement all of these steps the better.

 After all, the last thing you want is to find yourself grovelling to your Audit Manager to push through the AARs, or to an Underwriter to offer bond renewal terms.
 Getting on with the process right now will really pay dividends.